Short Doc Contest 2019 FAQ

 10. Can I submit more than one short doc?

-Yes, provided they are substantially different from each other.
+Yes, provided they are substantially different.
 Versions of the same doc will not be accepted.

 11. More than one filmmaker worked on our doc.
 Is it still eligible?